nimarafati/workshop-genome_annotation/labs/functional_annotation.md

 module load blast/2.7.1+
 blastp -db $data/blastdb/uniprot_dmel/uniprot_dmel.fa -query maker_final.faa -outfmt 6 -out blast.out -num_threads 8
 ```
-Against the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly deducted guess regarding the running time.
+Against the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly educated guess regarding the running time.

 ### load the retrieved information in your annotation file:

 Now you should be able to use the following script:
 ```
-gff3_sp_manage_functional_annotation.pl -f maker_final.interpro/maker_final.gff -b blast.out --db $data/blastdb/uniprot_dmel/uniprot_dmel.fa -o maker_final.interpro.blast
+agat_sp_manage_functional_annotation.pl -f maker_final.interpro/maker_final.gff -b blast.out --db $data/blastdb/uniprot_dmel/uniprot_dmel.fa -o maker_final.interpro.blast
 ```
-That will add the name attribute to the "gene" feature and the description attribute (corresponding to the product information) to the "mRNA" feature into you annotation file.
+That will add the name attribute to the "gene" feature and the description attribute (corresponding to the product information) to the "mRNA" feature into your annotation file.
 The improved annotation is the gff file inside the maker_final.interpro.blast folder.

 :question:How many genes do not have any names?